Ingenious Devices: Background

 The album includes a 17-piece string section that was recorded at Abbey Road Studios in 2018; this is featured on all of the studio tracks.
-These strings were recorded for the track "Voyager", from the album Grand Tour, though when it to recorded them, they also recorded strings for "East Coast Racer", from English Electric Part Two.
+These strings were recorded for the track "Voyager", from the album Grand Tour, though when it was recorded, they also recorded strings for "East Coast Racer", from English Electric Part Two.
 Strings were also recorded in 2020 for the upgraded version of the track "Brooklands", which was from the Folklore album.

 The plan for these songs was to completely re-record them, but the death of lead singer David Longdon meant that the vocals from the original recordings would have to be used.
 On the decision to re-record the songs, founder and bassist Gregory Spawton said "I was always happy with the original recorded version of 'East Coast Racer', but adding the strings at Abbey Road gave the song a further lift and the new recording also features Dave Gregory's guitar solo on the closing section, a solo which has only previously featured on live performances of the song.
 I am pleased we now have the definitive studio version on Ingenious Devices.
 By contrast, I was never entirely satisfied with 'Brooklands' and felt it got a bit overlooked on the Folklore album, which is perhaps why we've not played the song live yet.
 The Abbey Road strings have significantly enhanced the song and I'm delighted with the outcome.
 The changes to 'Voyager' are more subtle but still elevate the song beyond the version on our Grand Tour album."

 The other two tracks are an orchestral piece called "The Book of Ingenious Devices", and a live version of the song "Atlantic Cable", from the album Common Ground, which was recorded at Friars Aylesbury, Buckinghamshire in September 2022.

 Differences from the original versions of the songs include an extended outro section to "East Coast Racer", which was written by then keyboardist Danny Manners for live shows with a guitar solo from then guitarist Dave Gregory.
 This song was completely re-recorded by the 2019 line-up.
 "Brooklands" includes newly recorded drums, bass and bass pedals, and "Voyager" includes additional guitar and violin.